 It makes no sense in the same way that "The universe and everything in it is doubling in size every minute" makes no sense.

 It is a question impossible in principle to answer, as the latter is a proposition impossible in principle to verify.
 It is an idle question.

-Maybe you can answer this.
 I'm watching this Dennett video.
 At 12:40 minutes they get on to "qualia".
-To versions of colour perception are set on for blue.

-1 Having a phenomenal quality of blue instantiated in my brain. and 2 The quality of blue is represented by my brain.
+- 1 Having a phenomenal quality of blue instantiated in my brain. and - 2 The quality of blue is represented by my brain.